 3. Some things that were good in China are bad

 now and what was once bad is now good.
 Warning of

 a possible overpopulation problem, for example,

 to be correct and policies were reversed.

-Mental health treatment is not encouraged
+4. Mental health treatment is not encouraged

 or popular here.
 There are very few psychiatrists

 or Western drugs available for the mentally ill.